Mboiraud/myjobmatchr/app_documentation/roadmap.md

 Create ProfileForm for basic info, ExperienceList and ExperienceForm for work history, SkillsList and SkillsInput for skills management.
 All using design system components.

-## [ ] 3.4 Profile Completeness Calculator
+## [x] 3.4 Profile Completeness Calculator

 Calculate profile completeness score (0-100) based on filled fields.
 Update `user_profiles.profile_completeness` on every profile change.

-## [ ] 3.5 Profile Page

-Create profile page that displays completeness progress bar and renders all profile components (info, experiences, skills) with save functionality.
+Display completeness with progress bar on profile page.

 —